-Proposals addressing the above criteria should be submitted to the App Factory Program Director, Tracey Wallace, at tracey.wallace@shepherd.org.
+Proposals addressing the above criteria should be submitted to the App Factory Program Director, Raeda Anderson, at raeda.anderson@shepherd.org.
 All submitted proposals will be held in confidence.
 In addition to the selection criteria noted above, the RERC's App Council (a panel of experts in the technology and disability fields) will review the app proposal to confirm that app functionality is clearly specified, timelines for development, testing and deployment are acceptable, and the budget is reasonable given the scope and complexity of the app.